 It is mandatory for every company to open a corporate account prior to the incorporation of the in order to commence its business operations.

-Submission of the relevant documents
+Submission of the relevant necessary papers

 Applying for required licenses for commencing the Business Operations

 Upon the obtainment of the registration approval, the newly incorporated Company must officially check for other relevant licenses to commence its business.
 Such licences and permits can be obtained from the Financial Services Commission of the BVI.

 A company registered in the BVI must abide by the below-mentioned post-compliance requirements.